-Week 1 (August 24-28).
-Vectors.
+Week 1 (January 24-28).
+Vectors and coordinate spaces.

-Video lectures: Lecture 1 (Vectors and coordinates), Lecture 2 (Dot product.
+Lectures: Lecture 1 (Vectors and coordinates), Lecture 2 (Dot product.
 Cross product).

 Learning objectives.
 The subject of multivariable calculus.
 Scalars and vectors.
 Vector operations and their properties.
 Vectors in Physics.
 Coordinate method.
 Coordinates of a vector.
 Coordinate form of vector operations.
 Magnitude and distance in coordinates.
-Coordinate space and vector operation in \mathbb{R}^3 .
 Coordinate space \mathbb{R}^n .
 Dot product: algebraic and geometric definitions, properties.
 Angle between vectors.
 Orthogonality and orthogonal projections.
 Physical applications of orthogonality.
 Cross product: algebraic and geometric definitions, properties.
 Orientation of the space.
 Applications to area calculations.
 Triple product: definition and geometric interpretation.
 Coplanar vectors.

-1. outline the scope of the course, distinguish different types of functions studied in multivariable calculus and use correct terminology

-2. explain the difference between scalars and vectors and provide numerous examples of scalars and vectors in Physics

-3. define a vector as a class of co-directed segments of the same length and use correct terminology and notations related to vectors

-- 4. characterize a vector by its direction and magnitude, list properties of the magnitude - 5. define an opposite vector and interpret geometrically a vector subtraction

-${\bf 6.}$ list properties of scalar multiplication and vector addition and provide geometric description of these operations

-- 7. describe the idea of coordinate method and explain why it is used in mathematics - 8. express vector operations in coordinate form - 9. justify the distance formula in coordinate form
+- 1. outline the scope of the course, distinguish different types of functions studied in multivariable calculus and use correct terminology - 2. explain the difference between scalars and vectors and provide numerous examples of scalars and vectors in Physics - 3. define a vector as a class of co-directed segments of the same length and use correct terminology and notations related to vectors - 4. characterize a vector by its direction and magnitude, list properties of the magnitude - 5. interpret a vector as a translation - 6. define an opposite vector and interpret geometrically a vector subtraction - 7. list properties of scalar multiplication and vector addition and provide geometric description of these operations - 8. describe the idea of coordinate method and explain why it is used in mathematics - 9. express vector operations in coordinate form

-10. generalize the concept of coordinate plane \mathbb{R}^2 and coordinate 3-space \mathbb{R}^3 to a coordinate space \mathbb{R}^n of arbitrary dimension n.

-11. solve problems requiring using vector operations and give geometric interpretation of the problems.

-12. define the dot product of vectors algebraically (in coordinate form) and geometrically

-- 13. find the angle between two vectors given by their coordinates - 14. relate the magnitude of a vector and the dot product of the vector by itself

-15. define orthogonal vectors, relate orthogonality and properties of the dot product and use this for problem solving

-16. express the idea of orthogonal decomposition of a vector, both algebraically and geometrically

-17. prove the formula for orthogonal projection in terms of dot product and use this formula for calculations

-18. interpret physical problems involving forces in terms of vector algebra

-19. define the cross product of two vectors in \mathbb{R}^3 geometrically and algebraically (as a determinant), list properties of the cross product

-- 20. express the concept of an orientation of the space - 21. show proficiency in calculation of cross product of two vectors given by their coordinates - 22. use cross product for area calculations - 23. express the triple product of vectors algebraically (as a determinant) and geometrically - $\mathbf{24.}$ give necessary and sufficient condition for coplanar vectors
+- 10. justify the distance formula in coordinate form - 11. generalize the concept of coordinate plane \mathbb{R}^2 and coordinate 3-space \mathbb{R}^3 to a coordinate space \mathbb{R}^n of arbitrary dimension n. - 12. solve problems requiring using vector operations and give geometric interpretation of the problems. - 13. define the dot product of vectors algebraically (in coordinate form) and geometrically - 14. find the angle between two vectors given by their coordinates - 15. relate the magnitude of a vector and the dot product of the vector by itself - 16. define orthogonal vectors, relate orthogonality and properties of the dot product and use this for problem solving - 17. express the idea of orthogonal decomposition of a vector, both algebraically and geometrically - 18. prove the formula for orthogonal projection in terms of dot product and use this formula for calculations - 19. interpret physical problems involving forces in terms of vector algebra - 20. define the cross product of two vectors in \mathbb{R}^3 geometrically and algebraically (as a determinant), list properties of the cross product - 21. express the concept of an orientation of the space - 22. show proficiency in calculation of cross product of two vectors given by their coordinates - 23. use cross product for area calculations - 24. express the triple product of vectors algebraically (as a determinant) and geometrically - 25. give necessary and sufficient condition for coplanar vectors.

-Week 2 (August 31-September 4).
+Week 2 (January 31 - February 4).
 Lines and planes.
+Conics and quadrics.

-Video lectures: Lecture 3 (Lines and planes).
+Lectures: Lecture 3 (Lines and planes), Lecture 4 (Conics and quadrics)

 Learning objectives.
 Parametric equation of a line.
 Normal equation of a line on a plane.
 Angle between lines.
 Normal equation of a plane in the space.
 Angle between two lines in the space.
 Parametric equation of a plane.
 Distance from a point to a plane.
 Parametric equation of a line in the space.
 The standard equation of a line.
 Distance from a point to a plane.
-Distance from a point to a plane.
-Distance from a point to a plane.
-Distance from a point to a plane.
+Distance from a point to a line.
+Distance between two lines in the space.
+What conic and quadrics are.
+Ellipse, hyperbola and parabola by their canonical equations.
+Irreducible conics and their equations.
+Quadrics by their canonical equations.